BattMoTeam/BattMo.jl/docs/src/manuals/user_guide/models.md

+# PXD model

-In the following, all the symbols that are not introduced directly in the text are collected in Table \ref{tab:symb}.
+In the following, all the symbols that are not introduced directly in the text are collected in the table at the end of the page

 The mass and charge conservation in the electrolyte are given by
 ```math